grey-fish/grey-fish.github.io/Misc/python_venv_problem.md

 Instead we will make virtualenvs, that use Python 2.

 ## My Workflow
-After Setting up pyenv and installing the desired python version.
-Lets make different version for different projects with help of virtuaenv.
+After Setting up `pyenv` and installing the desired python version.
+Lets make different version for different projects with help of `virtuaenv`.
 I'll explain workflow with help of a use case.

 Suppose i want to install `altdns` (requires python2).
 So i do the following